ajithvcoder/emlo4-session-14-ajithvcoder/README.md

 - Checking status and logs of each pod and debugging
 - Reload a pod `kubectl delete pods -l app=web-server`
 - `Helm charts` and using values for easier configuration which is like `hydra` for `python`
-- using `redis db` and `cache services` with fastapi and serving faster
+- using `redis db` and `cache services` with fastapi and serving faster.

+- NextJS - `mixed Content: The page at 'https://refactored-spoon-wq6jwjrq6jf6jg-3000.app.github.dev/' was loaded over HTTPS, but requested an insecure resource` -> Use the `route.ts` to handle it.

+- NextJS - Below means the the docker container is not able to access fastapi-web-server service so check with curl and debug.

+    ````
+    POST http://localhost:9000/classify-imagenet/ net::ERR_CONNECTION_REFUSED
+    ```
 ### Results Screenshots

 **Reports**